franza/sloosh/Readme.md

 (inline or in a separate file).
 If there are more `schema` files, the `tns:` in the generated `soap` file resolved mostly to the parent `wsdl` file, which was obviously wrong.

- `node-soap` now handles namespace prefixes which shouldn't be resolved (because it's not necessary) as so called `ignoredNamespaces` which default to an Array of 3 Strings (`['tns', 'targetNamespace', 'typedNamespace']`).
+ `sloosh` now handles namespace prefixes which shouldn't be resolved (because it's not necessary) as so called `ignoredNamespaces` which default to an Array of 3 Strings (`['tns', 'targetNamespace', 'typedNamespace']`).

  If this is not sufficient for your purpose you can easily add more namespace prefixes to this Array, or override it in its entirety